-Note that the 92% value given above depends on the prior odds.
-If we do not know whether the time series are related or unrelated, then it does not mean these two options have equal odds; it just means that the odds are undefined (see Cox 1961, p.
+Note that the 92% value above depends on the prior odds.
+If we do not know whether the time-series are related or unrelated, it does not mean these two options have equal odds; it just means that the odds are undefined, see Cox (1961, p.
 31).
-The assumption of equal odds is a strong additional assumption, although it can be thought of as the maximum entropy prior; that is, it is the assumption that is maximally noncommittal given the lack of any further information regarding the relation between the time series (see Jaynes 1968, 2003).
+The assumption of equal odds is a strong additional assumption, although it can be thought of as the maximum entropy prior, that is, it is the assumption that is maximally non-committal given lack of any further information regarding the relation between the time-series, see Jaynes (1968, 2003).
 Of course, in reality such equal prior odds are unlikely, and it is usually impossible to quantify the actual prior odds.
-The prior odds are a measure of what prior information is available and how this information is used.
-In a precisely controlled situation, this may lead to quantitative statements; however, in science such precise control is not available in practice.
+The prior odds are a measure of what prior information is available and how this information is used; in a precisely controlled situation this may lead to quantitative statements, but in science such precise control is not available in practice.

-The actual probability also depends on the division between the high and low probabilities for the set of experiments that by construction correspond to related time series (the top row in Table 1).
-If the signal-to-noise ratio is low in our experiments,3 we expect a weak distinction between related and unrelated time series.
-In the limit of very low signal-to-noise ratio, the related series would also show 95% low correlations and 5% high correlations (see Table 2).
+The actual probability also depends on the division between the high and low probabilities for the set of experiments which by construction correspond to related timeseries (the top row in Table 1).
+If the signal-to-noise ratio is low in our experiments3 we expect a weak distinction between related and unrelated time-series.
+In the limit of very low signal-to-noise ratio, the related series would also show 95% low correlations and 5% high correlations, see Table 2.